pomdtr/raygen/README.md

                         Output folder of all generated scripts. (default: ./scripts) --clean, -r           automatically clean the output folder when it already exists. (default: False) --schema-version SCHEMA_VERSION
-                        schema version to prepare for future changes in the API.  (default: 1) --mode {silent,compact,fullOutput}, -m {silent,compact,fullOutput}
+                        schema version to prepare for future changes in the API. (default: None) --mode {silent,compact,fullOutput,inline}, -m {silent,compact,fullOutput,inline}
+                        specifies how the script is executed and how the output is presented. (default: None) --package-name PACKAGE_NAME
+                        display name of the package that is shown as subtitle in the root search. (default: None) --refresh-time REFRESH_TIME
+                        specify a refresh interval for inline mode scripts in seconds, minutes, hours or days.
+Examples: 10s, 1m, 12h, 1d. (default: None)
-                        specifies how the script is executed and how the output is presented. (default: silent) --package-name PACKAGE_NAME     display name of the package that is shown as subtitle in the root search. (default: None) --icon ICON           icon that is displayed in the root search (PNG or JPEG). (default: None) --icon-dark ICON_DARK
+  --icon ICON           icon that is displayed in the root search (PNG or JPEG). (default: None) --icon-dark ICON_DARK
                         same as icon, but for dark theme.
 If not specified, then icon will be used in both themes. (default: None)